epsilonlab/epsilonlab/README.md

 epsilonlab
 ==========

-Get java open source examples up and running with a minimal effort.
+Get java open source examples up and running with a minimal effort, based on scripting.
 Initial focus is on servicemix.